ggarra13/mrv2/README.md

 explorer BUILD-Msys-64/Release/install/bin/
 ```

-And in the explorer directory that it will open, you should create a shortcut with the RMB to the mrViewer.exe.
+And in the explorer directory that it will open, you should create a shortcut with the RMB to the mrv2.exe.
 Once that is done, you can drag and rename the shortcut to your Desktop to have it handy.

 # Packaging

-Once you build mrViewer and tested that it runs, you might want to create a package for distribution.
+Once you build mrv2 and tested that it runs, you might want to create a package for distribution.
 On macOS, this is a .dmg file.
 On Linux it is a RPM, DEB or TGZ file.
 On Windows it is a ZIP or EXE installer.

 To do so, from the main dir of mrv2, you have to do: